the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 Because of all these reasons, there exist standalone solutions to take care of the state management.
 These solutions are not only used in React.
 However, that's what makes the React ecosystem such a powerful place.
 You can use different solutions to solve your problems.
 To address the problem of scaling state management, you might have heard of the libraries [Redux](http://redux.js.org/docs/introduction/) or [MobX](https://mobx.js.org/).
 You can use either of these solutions in a React application.
 They come with extensions, [react-redux](https://github.com/reactjs/react-redux) and [mobx-react](https://github.com/mobxjs/mobx-react), to integrate with React.

 Redux and MobX are outside of the scope of this book.
-When you finished the book, you will get guidance how you can continue to learn React and its ecosystem.
+When you have finished the book, you will get guidance on how you can continue to learn React and its ecosystem.
 One learning path could be to learn Redux.
 Before you dive into the topic of external state management, I can recommend to read this [article](https://www.robinwieruch.de/redux-mobx-confusion/).
 It aims to give you a better understanding of how to learn external state management.

 ### Exercises: